 “Nobody did anything for me, not even my family, but at the project I felt that I was cared for.
 They even celebrated Marcos’s and my birthday!
 It was the very first birthday celebration for both of us because I had never celebrated my birthday before,” Olga said with a small smile.

-The beauty of the Child Survival Programme, is that it not only gives babies a fighting chance against the oppression of extreme poverty, but it gives mothers a second chance too.
+The beauty of the Child Survival Programme, is that it not only gives babies a fighting chance against the oppression of poverty, but it gives mothers a second chance too.
 Men and women who have grown up in this environment have very little to base any self-worth upon.
 Many will never receive any gifts, not even a balloon.
 Through the programme, the local church has the opportunity to undo the lies of worthlessness and insignificance that poverty whispers into the hearts of those it traps.

 By the age of 1, a baby living in poverty has had to overcome many difficult obstacles in order to stay alive.
 That is why in the Child Survival Programme, the first birthday party is not only to remember the day of the birth of a child but is a joyful way of celebrating that the baby is alive and healthy.